Reducing underlying risk factors (HFA 4)

 It's easier to make minor, low or no-cost changes to existing ways of building than introduce a completely new technology, or reintroduce a traditional building method that has gone out of style

-3. Build Local Skills: How can we disseminate this knowledge to masses of engineers and builders?
+3. Build Local Skills: How can the NGO disseminate this knowledge to masses of engineers and builders?

 The best designs in the world will not save lives if they are not built properly, or local engineers remain unsure how to design them.

-4. Stimulate Local Demand: How can we convince a rural homeowner with little money to invest more in building a safe house?
+4. Stimulate Local Demand: How can Build Change convince a rural homeowner with little money to invest more in building a safe house?

 Make it affordable, easy to implement, and leverage the window of opportunity that exists right after an earthquake disaster.

-And, how can we make it easy for local government officials to enforce building codes?
+And, how can Build Change make it easy for local government officials to enforce building codes?